rpadovani/rpadovani.com/_posts/2018-09-26-facebook-responsible-disclosure.md

 least 1 billion and half accounts were vulnerable.

-The method was simple: knowing the email address of the target (and an email address is all but public), the attacker had just to sign up to Instagram with that email, and then go to the suggestions of people to follow to see victim's friends.
+The method was simple: knowing the email address of the target (and an email address is all but secret), the attacker had just to sign up to Instagram with that email, and then go to the suggestions of people to follow to see victim's friends.